-I do experiments with light, sound and kinetics, which are what films and videos are made of.
-I do this because film and video are optical illusions, yet they are widely accepted as veridic or “truthful” in our culture and have become an integral to how we understand and create our reality.
-My work explores the tension between reality (which may be subjective and often relates to perception) and actuality (which often relates to the effect of actions of a body in existence).
-I find that a dialogue between these two elements often spins other dialogues regarding identity, history, transculturalism and acceptance at large.
-I apply these notions to places and bodies as well.
+It is perplexing that moving images are an optical illusions, yet, ironically, they are widely accepted as veridic or “truthful” in our culture.
+Moving images have become integral to how humans understand, validate, and even create new realities.
+Our work explores the tension between reality (which may be subjective and often relates to perception) and actuality (which often relates to the effect of actions of a body in existence).
+We use performance, light, sound, and kinetics becasue, after all, these are what moving images are made of.